Arriva: Waterbus

+Sale and rebranding

+In May 2023 Arriva Denmark was sold to the German investment fund Mutares.
+In December 2023 Arriva Denmark announced that they would rebrand as GoCollective during the course of 2024.

 Germany

 Bus

 In February 2005, Arriva purchased Sippel, a bus operator in the Rhine Main.
 In May 2006 Verkehrsbetriebe Bils was purchased followed in December 2006 by 80% of NeiBeverkehr.

 Train

 In April 2004, Arriva purchased Prignitzer Eisenbahn Gruppe which operated five franchises.
 In October 2004 a 77% shareholding, increased later in the year to 93%, was purchased in Regentalbahn.
 In 2007, Arriva purchased an 85% shareholding in Osthannoversche Eisenbahnen.

 As part of the takeover of Arriva by Deutsche Bahn, Arriva's German railway operations were sold to Ferrovie dello Stato to comply with a European Commission condition.
 These are now branded as Netinera.